-- 3.1.4 The environment within the laboratory shall be suitable for the effective performance of its scope of testing.
-It shall be able to demonstrate that the accommodation does not lead to contamination of the test samples.
-Work areas in which the analysis is done should preferably be separated from all other laboratory operations. - 3.1.5 Separate work areas shall be available for the following operations: - a) cleaning of glassware, purification or reagents and solvents; - b) media preparation - c) analysis of highly infectious samples. - d) analytical instruments must be housed in a separate area provided with adequate air-conditioning. - e) adequate and appropriate storage facilities must be available for - i) the storage of sample before and following analysis; - ii) the storage of materials used in the course of analysis - iii) the safe storage of hazardous and non-hazardous wastes prior to disposal - f) decontamination of persons and protective clothing. - g) preparation or processing of specimens where cross-contamination from other analytical products can severely compromise assays and/or invalidate results, e.g. reagents for nucleic acid amplification - 3.2 Laboratory Safety - 3.2.1 There shall be written safety policies and procedures.
+- b) media preparation - c) analysis of highly infectious samples. - d) analytical instruments must be housed in a separate area provided with adequate air-conditioning. - e) adequate and appropriate storage facilities must be available for - i) the storage of sample before and following analysis; - ii) the storage of materials used in the course of analysis - iii) the safe storage of hazardous and non-hazardous wastes prior to disposal - f) decontamination of persons and protective clothing. - g) preparation or processing of specimens where cross-contamination from other analytical products can severely compromise assays and/or invalidate results, e.g. reagents for nucleic acid amplification

+3.2 Laboratory Safety

+- 3.2.1 There shall be written safety policies and procedures.
 Procedures on safety practices of the laboratory shall be part of new employees' orientation program.
 This shall be documented when completed. - 3.2.2 The safety procedure manual shall be available on the workbench and a safety officer shall be appointed to ensure safety measures as contained in the manual and implemented. - 3.2.3 The laboratory shall report serious accidents and laboratory acquired illnesses to the relevant authorities.
-Near-misses should also be documented, along with the preventive action taken. - 3.2.4 All injuries that require medical treatment or time lost from work shall be reviewed as part of the laboratory's Quality Assurance program. - Note: This includes every sharp injury requiring appropriate treatment according to the documented protocol. - 3.2.5 Injuries or occupational illnesses shall be documented and follow-up action recorded.
+Near-misses should also be documented, along with the preventive action taken. - 3.2.4 All injuries that require medical treatment or time lost from work shall be reviewed as part of the laboratory's Quality Assurance program.

+Note: This includes every sharp injury requiring appropriate treatment according to the documented protocol.

-- 3.2.6 Laboratories shall ensure that its personnel wear protective clothing and safety equipment appropriate to the duties being performed. - 3.2.7 There shall be a safety shower or other emergency source of water in all areas where quantities of concentrated caustics are handled.
+- 3.2.5 Injuries or occupational illnesses shall be documented and follow-up action recorded. - 3.2.6 Laboratories shall ensure that its personnel wear protective clothing and safety equipment appropriate to the duties being performed. - 3.2.7 There shall be a safety shower or other emergency source of water in all areas chemicals are handled.
 Piped eyewash fountains or the equivalent shall also be present.
-All of these and the protective equipment shall be easily accessible and shall not be obstructed by equipment, furniture, etc. Laboratories shall also provide fire extinguishers at appropriate places. - 3.2.8 Chemical fume control devices such as hoods shall be checked annually and records shall be documented.
+All of these and the protective equipment shall be easily accessible and shall not be obstructed by equipment, furniture, etc. Laboratories shall also provide fire extinguishers at appropriate places. - 3.2.8 Chemical fume control devices such as hoods shall be checked by the user before each use and recertified annually and records shall be documented.
+Refer to Table